 Federal Work Study and volunteer positions are available to Georgetown students to support different client-focused programs and projects, 4-8 hours a week.
 Students are trained and participate in reflection sessions.
-Register your interest now.
+Complete a sign up form here.

-Homelessness rates in Washington, DC have risen in recent years, a crisis that is further exacerbated by severe weather.
+The severe weather in winter makes homelessness more immediately life-threatening, especially during hypothermia season (from November 1 through March 31).
 Every summer and winter, Washington, DC city government agencies, faith communities, and nonprofit organizations provide emergency services to support men, women, and families experiencing homelessness.

 As part of these efforts, CSJ partners with the Georgetown Ministry Center (GMC) to form a Hypothermia/Hyperthermia Outreach Team (HOT) as the severe weather approaches.
 HOT volunteers help to prevent death from exposure and encourage unsheltered individuals experiencing homelessness to seek safety in available shelters and warming or cooling stations.
 This volunteer work is an important way for the Georgetown community to care for our own neighbors in need.
 No previous experience or specialized skills are required.